Ann Rigney: Honours, awards and grants

-Rigney's book Imperfect Memories was awarded the 2001 Jean-Pierre Barricelli Award by the American Conference on Romanticism.
+Rigney's book Imperfect Histories was awarded the 2001 Jean-Pierre Barricelli Award by the American Conference on Romanticism.
 She held visiting research fellowships at the University of Liège (1984-1985), Trinity College Dublin (1995), the Netherlands Institute for Advanced Studies (2009-2010), the University of Konstanz (research group History and Memory, 2011), and at the Lichtenberg Kolleg (Institute for Advanced Study), University of Göttingen (2012).

 She was one of the working group leaders in the COST action "In Search for Transcultural Memory in Europe" (2012-2016).
 This led to the establishment of the Network in Transnational Memory Studies (NITMES), which won a €59,000 grant from NWO, the Netherlands national funding agency for scientific research, in 2015.